AdetayoMathew/top_uk_youtubers_2024/README.md

+-
-- Where is the data coming from?
+- DevelopementWhere is the data coming from?
 The data is sourced from Kaggle (an Excel extract), [see here to find it.](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

 # Stages

 - Design
-- Developement
 - Testing
 - Analysis